| |

 1879 - 100 x 100 cm - Tempera, pastel and charcoal on linen

-The Burell Collection, Glasgow >
+The Burell Collection, Glasgow, Scotland >

 In memoriam to Edmond Duranty, who died shortly after the opening of the exhibition